 The Innovation and Product Development Committee holds four to six meetings annually.
-In 2020/21, the Committee held four meetings, all attended by all committee members.
+In 2022/23, the Committee held four meetings with an attendance rate of 88%..

 2.3 Executive Management

 The Executive Management reports to the Board of Directors and is responsible for the Group's operations, including all operational matters, organisation, resource distribution, defining and implementing strategies and policies, setting targets and direction and ensuring timely reporting and information to the Board of Directors.